mrrfyW/MiiClicker/README.md

 - All SFX and background music
 - Clicker and its functionality
 - Leaderboard viewing/submitting (includes post data)
-- All submitted scores and posts made from the original server (courtesy of David himself)
+- All submitted scores and posts made from the original server (provided in Project Rosé's Discord server by David himself)
 - Mii rendering via the API
 - Mii data uploads from files or Nintendo/Pretendo Network IDs